digitase/sanger-rotation1/README.md

 PhD project with the aim of using high coverage whole genome sequence data to better understand the genetic architecture of IBD.

-### Misc.
+## Misc.

-src/
+In `src/`:

-    Scripts intended to be executed usually have chmod +x set.
+- Scripts intended to be executed usually have chmod +x set.
-    Other scripts are helpers executed by other scripts.
+- Other scripts are helpers executed by other scripts.
-    Scripts with BSUB comment lines are intended to be bsub-ed.
+- Scripts with BSUB comment lines are intended to be bsub-ed.